Conjugate variables (thermodynamics): Pressure/volume and stress/strain pairs

 As an example, consider the $pV$ conjugate pair.
 The pressure acts as a generalized force – pressure differences force a change in volume, and their product is the energy lost by the system due to mechanical work.
 Pressure is the driving force, volume is the associated displacement, and the two form a pair of conjugate variables.

 The above holds true only for non-viscous fluids.
-In the case of viscous fluids, plastic and elastic solids, the pressure force is generalized to the stress tensor, and changes in volume are generalized to the volume multiplied by the strain tensor.
+In the case of viscous fluids and plastic and elastic solids, the pressure force is generalized to the stress tensor, and changes in volume are generalized to the volume multiplied by the strain tensor.
 These then form a conjugate pair.
 If $\sigma_{ij}$ is the ij component of the stress tensor, and $\varepsilon_{ij}$ is the ij component of the strain tensor, then the mechanical work done as the result of a stress-induced infinitesimal strain $\mathrm \varepsilon_{ij}$ is:

 or, using Einstein notation for the tensors, in which repeated indices are assumed to be summed: